 Step 3.
 If the grievant does not accept the response at Step 2, or if the department head fails to respond within the required time frame, the grievant shall indicate his desire to advance the grievance to Step 3 on the Grievance Form.
 The Grievance Form shall be delivered by mail or in person, directly to the Town Manager within ten calendar days following receipt of the Step 2 response or immediately after the deadline for that response, whichever occurs first.
-If the Town Manager determines (or has previously determined) that the complaint is grievable, a meeting with the grievant, the grievant's representative if there is one, a representative of the affected department and the Town Manager will be held within five days.
-Appropriate witnesses for each side, and such other persons as the Town Manager or the grievant may want to call, may be present to offer testimony only.
-The Town Manager shall render a written response to the grievance within ten calendar days following receipt of the completed request form.
+If the Town Manager determines (or has previously determined) that the complaint is grievable, a meeting with the grievant, the grievant's representative if there is one, a representative of the affected department and the Town Manager or the grievant may want to call, may be present to offer testimony only.
+The Town Manager shall render a written response to the grievance within ten calendar days following receipt of the grievance within ten calendar days following receipt of the grievant may want to call, may be present to offer testimony only.
+The Town Manager shall render a